 Róbert Mórocz

-In the veins of the Mórocz family of this lineage flow the genes of old noble houses, among them Ollé de Ollé-Tejedi, Farkas de Nagyjóka, Tajnay de Tajnai, Görföl de Jóka, Vargha de Nagyabony, Ersék de Dióspatony, and others.
+In the veins of the Mórocz family of this lineage flow the genes of old noble houses, among them Ollé de Ollé-Tejedi, Farkas de Nagyjóka, Tajnay de Tajna, Görföl de Jóka, Vargha de Nagyabony, Ersék de Dióspatony, and others.

 In 2022, John Róbert Maria was knighted in Máriapócs by Archduke Joseph Charles of Habsburg-Lorraine, continuing the family tradition.
 The title Vitéz (meaning knight or hero) dates back to the Kingdom of Hungary and symbolizes honor and service.